 The Community Integration Consultant will ensure work deliverables and improvement initiatives are in line with all relevant organizational policies and practices and are compliant with relevant health care legislation, standards and regulations.
 Key responsibilities include:

 Education: A Master’s degree in health-related field or business administration.
 Registration and membership in good standing with a professional regulatory body, where applicable, is required.
 Certification in quality/process improvement, change management and project management is desirable.
 Knowledge and experience with Prosci change management methodology.

-Experience: Five years of experience in the provision of health care within an organization of significant size, complexity and diversity, two years of which is in a leadership role.
+Experience: Five years of experience in the provision of health care within an organization of significant size, complexity and diversity.
 Experience working in both primary and acute healthcare sectors.
 Project management or program development experience.